Carlosman1996/commsman/TASK.md

 ## Priority

-TODO: move pickle to SQLITE.
-Also, save results history per request and collection.

 TODO: show history in requests

 TODO: STUDY - continuous requests in a request type, like a background process or a number of consecutive calls